a2life/shogi-board/readme.md

 # Shogi board using Typescript with viteJS and Preact

 ### work in progress
+## The program reads data input(s) and render shogiboard(s) and mimic piece moves on web page.
-#### code to show shogiboard and pieces with Initial arrangement and moves information written in JavaScript leterals.
+#### Displays shogiboard and pieces with Initial arrangement and moves information written in JavaScript literals.
+#### This is a rewrite of PHP/JS projects from 2012 using TypeScript - original project is https://github.com/a2life/Web_shogiboard

 June 2021 - ?

 <code> npm install </code>